 6 May Park

-For getting away from crowds and relaxing in nature, taking a stroll on 6 May Park is the best way to go.
+If you are looking for relaxing things to do in Batumi, head to the 6 May Park.
+It’s an ideal place to get away from crowds and unwind in nature.
 Located in the city center, the park lays around the lake and features benches, a small zoo,

-Piazza Square is one of the most popular sights of Batumi.
-It features a mosaic floor and stained glass art on its surrounding buildings.
+Having a coffee or a drink at Piazza Square is one of the favorite things to do in Batumi for locals.
+The square features a mosaic floor and stained glass art on its surrounding buildings.
 Here you’ll find hotels, restaurants, and cafes serving both local and international cuisine.

 The square is about 5,700 sq.meters, which during the high season is full of tables and chairs, making it a great spot to have a cup of coffee or lunch.
 You can easily wander around to admire the modern architecture and take pictures.
 No one will say anything if you don’t want to sit down and order something.